-64% of kids starting kindergarten have the basic skills needed to succeed
+64% of children starting kindergarten have the basic skills needed to succeed

-36% of kids starting kindergarten lack these skills and are likely to fall behind
+36% of children starting kindergarten lack these skills and are likely to fall behind

 Parents are a child’s first and best teachers and the primary influence on a child’s development.
 Creating rich support networks for parents and caregivers, connecting parents to local resources, and giving them information on how to support their children’s learning, enhances their ability to fulfill this critical role in their child’s life.